1985–86 United States network television schedule

-The 1985–86 network television schedule for the three major English language commercial broadcast networks in the United States.
-The schedule covers primetime hours from September 1985 through August 1986.
+The 1985–86 network television schedule for the three major English language commercial broadcast networks in the United States covers primetime hours from September 1985 through August 1986.
 The schedule is followed by a list per network of returning series, new series, and series cancelled after the 1984–85 season.

 PBS is not included; member stations have local flexibility over most of their schedules and broadcast times for network shows may vary.

+Each of the 30 highest-rated shows released in May 1986 is listed with its rank and rating as determined by Nielsen Media Research.
+Most of the ratings come from AmericanRadioHistory.com's PDF archive.
+This was the first television season wherein the Nielsen people meter technology was used for the nationwide audience measurement system, largely replacing the diaries system in place from the 1950-1951 television season.